ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 );
 ```

+Ad impression events are implemented as Snowplow unstructured events.
+[Here][ad-impression-schema] is the JSON schema for an ad impression event.

-You will want to set these arguments programmatically, across all of your ad zones/slots - for guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following sub-sections.
+You will want to set these arguments programmatically, across all of your ad zones/slots.
+For guidelines on how to achieve this with the [OpenX adserver] [openx], please see the following section [3.6.4](#ad-example).

 <a name="adClick" />
 #### 3.6.2 `trackAdClick`